Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Introduction

-\paragraph{Related work.} To appreciate the difficulty and the broad scope of this research agenda, we start by describing the existing related literature.
-First of all, we note that single-agent bandit convex optimization algorithms -- and their theoretical regret characterizations -- are not as well-developed as their gradient counterparts.
-More specifically, \citet{Flaxman-2005-Online} and~\citet{Kleinberg-2004-Nearly} provided the first bandit convex optimization algorithm -- known as FKM -- that achieved the regret bound of $O(T^{3/4})$ for convex and Lipschitz loss functions.
-However, it was unclear whether $O(T^{3/4})$ is optimal.
-Subsequently, \citet{Saha-2011-Improved} developed a barrier-based online convex bandit optimization algorithm and established a $\tilde{O}(T^{2/3})$ regret bound for convex and smooth cost functions, a result that has further been improved to $\tilde{O}(T^{5/8})$~\citep{Dekel-2015-Bandit} via a variant on the algorithm and new analysis.
-More recently, progress has been made on developing algorithms that achieve minimax-optimal regret.
-In particular, \citet{Bubeck-2015-Bandit} and~\citet{Bubeck-2016-Multi} provided non-constructive arguments showing that the minimax regret bound of $\tilde{\Theta}(\sqrt{T})$ in one and high dimension are achievable respectively, without providing any algorithm.
-Later, \citet{Bubeck-2017-Kernel} developed a kernel method based bandit convex optimization algorithm which attains the bound of $\tilde{O}(\sqrt{T})$.
-Independently,~\citet{Hazan-2016-Optimal} considered an ellipsoid method for bandit convex optimization that also achieves $\tilde{O}(\sqrt{T})$.
+To appreciate the difficulty and the broad scope of this research agenda, we start by describing the existing related literature.
+First of all, we note that single-agent bandit learning algorithms -- and their theoretical regret characterizations -- are not as well-developed as their gradient counterparts.
+More specifically,~\citet{Kleinberg-2004-Nearly} and~\citet{Flaxman-2005-Online} provided the first bandit learning algorithm (with continuous action) -- known as FKM -- that achieved the regret bound of $O(\sqrt{n}T^{3/4})$ for Lipschitz and concave reward functions.
+However, it was unclear whether $O(\sqrt{n}T^{3/4})$ is optimal.
+Subsequently,~\citet{Saha-2011-Improved} developed a barrier-based bandit learning algorithm and established a $\tilde{O}(n^{2/3}T^{2/3})$ regret bound for smooth and concave reward functions, a result that has further been improved to $\tilde{O}(\sqrt{n}T^{5/8})$~\citep{Dekel-2015-Bandit} via a variant on the algorithm and new analysis.
+More recently, progress has been made on developing bandit learning algorithms that achieve minimax-optimal regret.
+In particular,~\citet{Bubeck-2015-Bandit} and~\citet{Bubeck-2016-Multi} provided the elegant non-constructive arguments showing that the minimax regret bound of $\tilde{\Theta}(\sqrt{T})$ (only considering the dependence on $T$) in one and high dimensions are achievable respectively, without providing any algorithm.
+Later,~\citet{Bubeck-2017-Kernel} developed a kernel method based bandit learning algorithm which attains the regret bound of $\tilde{O}(\poly(n)\sqrt{T})$.
+Independently,~\citet{Hazan-2016-Optimal} developed an ellipsoid method based bandit learning algorithm that also achieves the regret bound of $\tilde{O}(\poly(n)\sqrt{T})$.